marccanby/linguiphyr/paper/paper.md

 | c50 | bird |1|standard|1 | 2 | 3 | 4 | 5 | 6 | 6 | 7 | 8 |$\cdots$

 Table: Example dataset specification, excerpted from the screened Indo-European dataset of @ringe2002indo.

+[^1]: We provide the screened version of the Indo-European dataset of @ringe2002indo in the correct format at the path `data/ringe_screened_dataset.csv` in the LinguiPhyR Github repository.

 <!---, and the columns represent attested languages (the leaves of the tree). --->
 Each row represents a character.
 The first four columns